TekaMesfinAbel/TekaMesfinAbel/README.md

 🌟 **Aspiring Cognitive Scientist & Developer | Innovator in EdTech & Community Solutions | Educator | Founder**

 I’m passionate about building impactful solutions at the intersection of **cognitive science** and **computer science**.
-My mission is to leverage technology to improve education and empower communities, particularly in underserved areas.
+My mission is to leverage technology to improve education and empower communities, particularly in under-served areas.

 ## 🚀 **About Me**